Venafi/venafips/README.md

 - `Install-Module Microsoft.PowerShell.SecretStore` or whichever vault you would like to use
 - `Register-SecretVault -Name VenafiPS -ModuleName Microsoft.PowerShell.SecretStore`.
 If you are using a different vault type, replace the value for `-ModuleName`.
 - If using the vault Microsoft.PowerShell.SecretStore, execute `Set-SecretStoreConfiguration -Authentication None -Confirm:$false`.
 Note, although the vault authentication is set to none, this just turns off the password required to access the vault, it does not mean your secrets are not encrypted.
 This is required for automation purposes.
 If using a different vault type, ensure you turn off any features which inhibit automation.
-- Check out the help for `New-VenafiSession` for the many ways you can store and retrieve secrets from the vault, but the easiest way to get started is:
+- Check out the help for `New-TrustClient` for the many ways you can store and retrieve secrets from the vault, but the easiest way to get started is:
-  - `New-VenafiSession -Server cmsh.company.com -Credential $myCred -ClientId MyApp -Scope $scope -VaultRefreshTokenName mytoken`.
+  - `New-TrustClient -Server cmsh.company.com -Credential $myCred -ClientId MyApp -Scope $scope -VaultRefreshTokenName mytoken`.
 This will create a new token based session and store the refresh token in the vault.
 The server and clientid will be stored with the refresh token as metadata.
 Scope does not need to be stored as it is inherent in the token.
-  - To create a new session going forward, `New-VenafiSession -VaultRefreshTokenName mytoken`.
+  - To create a new session going forward, `New-TrustClient -VaultRefreshTokenName mytoken`.
 This will retrieve the refresh token and associated metadata from the vault, retrieve a new access token based on that refresh token and create a new session.

 Note, extension vaults are registered to the current logged in user context, and will be available only to that user (unless also registered to other users).